jlmakes/rematrix/README.md

 <br>
 ### scale(scalar, [scalarY]) ⇒ `number[]`

-Returns a 4x4 matrix describing 2D scaling.
+Returns a matrix representing 2D scaling.
 The first argument is used for both X and Y-axis scaling, unless an optional second argument is provided to explicitly define Y-axis scaling.